januszmk/bus-boards/README.md

 Bus Boards Project
 ========================

-System that is displaying next 5 bus departures from bus stop
+System that is displaying next 5 bus departures from bus stop in Cracow

 Installation: